formancehq/stack/components/operator/README.md

 Then in order to build and publish your image
     1. BUILD: `make docker-build`
     2. PUSH: `make docker-push`
-    3. BUILD Helm: `make kustomize`
+    3. BUILD Helm: `make helm-update`
+At this step you can use garden deploy
-    4. DEPLOY HELM:`make helm-local-install`
+    1. DEPLOY Helm:`make helm-local-install`
-    5. REDEPLOY HELM: `make helm-local-upgrade`
+    2. REDEPLOY Helm: `make helm-local-upgrade`

 ### How it works
 This project aims to follow the Kubernetes [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/)